AliE02/Reddit-based-trading-strategy/README.md

 You can find all of the information on the trading strategies in the notebooks section.
 The preprocessing has its own directory `Preprocessing`.
-As for the LLM Trading Strategy, the results and prompts can be found in the `prompts` `llm_outputs`
+As for the LLM Trading Strategy, the results and prompts can be found in the `prompts` `llm_outputs` For the sentiment analysis, the scripts that were used are `predict.py` and `text_split.py` scripts.